Spyce (software): Common Spyce embedding methods

 The techniques above can be freely mixed and embedded in any HTML document.

 Any legal Python code can be embedded and any Python module can be imported, which makes it especially suited for writing very robust applications (using exception handling and unit testing single modules individually).

 Features

 Some other features include custom tags (ala JSP), spyce lambdas and active handlers (reminiscent of ASP).

 Requirements

 Spyce brings Python's standard library and the programming language itself to the web.
 The minimum requirement is a working Python installation (it ships with a standalone web server written in Python that can be used during development), although it can be used in conjunction with several web servers such as Apache and IIS in a variety of ways.

-Configuration is done using Python modules that are imported by the web server during initialization, so all that is really required to get started with Spyce is basic knowledge of Python.
+Configuration is performed using Python modules that are imported by the web server during the initialization process.
+Consequentially, only a fundamental understanding of Python is required to begin working with Spyce.